-- Seek only to stations with the types of programs you want to listen to, - seek to stations with traffic announcements, - receive announcements concerning local and national emergencies, and - receive and display messages from radio stations.
+- Seek to stations broadcasting the selected type of programming, - receive announcements concerning local and national emergencies, - display messages from radio stations, and - seek to stations with traffic announcements.

-RDS is always on.
-RDS features are only available for use on FM stations which broadcast RDS information.
-The RDS features of your radio rely upon receiving specific RDS information from these stations.
-These features will only work when the RDS information is available.
+This system relies upon receiving specific information from these stations and will only work when the information is available.
 In rare cases, a radio station may broadcast incorrect information that will cause the radio features to work improperly.
 If this happens, contact the radio station.

-When you are tuned to an RDS station, the station name will appear on the display, instead of the frequency.
-Most RDS stations provide their station name, the time of day and a Program Type (PTY) for their current programming.
-Some stations also provide the name of the current program.
+While you are tuned to an RDS station, the station name or the call letters will appear on the display instead of the frequency.
+RDS stations may also provide the time of day, a program type (PTY) for current programming and the name of the program being broadcast.